ozzyonfire/shopify-app-next/README.md

-# Shopify App Template - Next.js
+# Shopify App Template - Next.js Pages Router

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Next.js and Typescript.
 It contains the basics for building a Shopify app.
 This template was modified from the original example node app to use a single Next.js native application.